Dual Diagnosis Treatment Oswego, IL

 Family Guidance Centers Inc - 6.6 miles from Oswego, IL

-Family Guidance Centers Inc is a dual diagnosis treatment center in Aurora, Illinois that provides treatment for mental health and substance use disorders that include bipolar disorder as well as thought disorders.
+Family Guidance Centers Inc is a dual diagnosis treatment center in Aurora, IL that provides treatment for alcohol or drug addiction and mental health disorders that include OCD as well as binge eating.

 Address: 751 Aurora Avenue, Aurora, IL 60505 in Kane County